 Regional Model System Overview

-- the Mid-West Area Strategic Planning (MWASP) Model (Limerick City) and;
+- The Mid-West Area Strategic Planning (MWASP) Model (Limerick City)

 The development of the RMS followed a detailed scoping phase informed by NTA and wider stakeholder requirements.
 The rigorous consultation phase ensured a comprehensive understanding of available data sources and international best practice in regional transport model development.